Haneke/HanekeSwift/README.md

 }
 cache.addFormat(format)

-cache.setValue(image, key: "thumbnail001.jpg", formatName: "icons")
+let URL = NSURL(string: "http://example.com/article.md")
+let fetcher = NetworkFetcher<String>(URL: URL)
+cache.fetchValueForFetcher(fetcher, formatName: "icons", success: { image in
+    // image will be a nice rounded icon
+}, failure: { error in
+    // Handle error
+})
 ```

-In the line above the cache will execute the format transformation in background and cache the resulting value.
+Because we told the cache to use the "icons" format Haneke will execute the format transformation in background and return the resulting value.

 ##Fetchers